INSIDE: A sneak peek into the Christmas House Rovaniemi gift shop in Lapland.

 Next up, you’ll spy the piles of reindeer skins.

-Traditional Finnish Dolls
+No.3: Traditional Finnish Dolls

 Behind that, a merry band of traditional Finnish dolls in full National costume.

-Plastic Sleds & Bum Sliders
+No.4: Plastic Snow Sleds & Bum Sliders

 He thought this would make an excellent souvenir for him to take home to sunburnt Australia!